-- (a) A separate advance release of funds for design equal to 20 percent of the amount determined in Section 1859.163.1(a)(1) through (7). - (b) A separate advance release of funds for site acquisition once the requirements in Section 1859.81(a)(2) and (3) are met for an amount not to exceed the Preliminary Charter School Apportionment for site acquisition.
-The Board shall release to the Charter School an amount up to the Preliminary Charter School Apportionment determined in Section 1859.16.3.1(b).
+- (a) A separate advance release of funds for design equal to 20 percent of the amount determined in Section 1859.163.1(a)(1) through (9) or Section 1859.163.5(a) through (g). - (b) A separate advance release of funds for site acquisition once the requirements in Section 1859.81.1(a)(2) and (3) are met for an amount not to exceed the Preliminary Charter School Apportionment for site acquisition.
+The Board shall release to the Charter School an amount up to the Preliminary Charter School Apportionment determined in Section 1859.163.1(b).

-Qualified Charter Schools may request a separate advance release of funds for the design and for the site acquisition for the same project.
+Oualified Charter Schools may request a separate advance release of funds for the design and for the site acquisition for the same project.
 A Charter School seeking an advance release of funds pursuant to (a) and/or (b) must have been deemed and maintained financial soundness status from the Authority.
-The OPSC will release State funds included in a Preliminary Charter School Apportionment pursuant to (a) or (b) to the Charter School after submittal of the Form SAB 50-05.
+Subject to the availability of financing provided by the Pooled Money Investment Board for bond-funded projects, the OPSC will release State funds included in a Preliminary Charter School Apportionment pursuant to (a) or (b) to the Charter School after submittal of the Form SAB 50-05.
 The OPSC shall not release funds in excess of the Preliminary Charter School Apportionment.
 State funds released from a Preliminary Charter School Apportionment pursuant to this Section shall be subject to the provisions in Section 1859.166.
 Once the Preliminary Charter School Apportionment is converted to a Final Charter School Apportionment pursuant to Section 1859.167, the Charter School may request a release of the remaining funds as prescribed in Section 1859.90.
+Prior to the release of any funds, the Charter School Agreements must be executed.